-Using the cloud is a great way to share information, securely, with customers, vendors, and business partners.
-Most tools are relatively inexpensive, easy to setup, seem easy for your customers to use, and adequately secure.
+The cloud is a great way to securely share information with customers, vendors, and business partners.
+Most productivity tools are relatively inexpensive, easy to set up, seem easy for your customers to use, and adequately secure.
 For many of these services, your customers access the data you are sharing by creating a free account on that service.
 This seemingly harmless step, however, can be the source of problems.
 Make sure you understand the top cloud app customer issues and address them before they cause problems for your business.

 Using a cloud solution that requires customers (or others) to create a free account will, in many instances, cause problems for your customers.